 As a developmental methodologist, Dr. Nuttall primarily teaches advanced graduate statistics courses, including courses in Structural Equation Modeling (SEM) and Longitudinal SEM (LSEM).
-Dr. Nuttall’s courses are open to HDFS doctoral students as well as doctoral students from across the university.
+Dr. Nuttall’s courses are open to HDFS and Psychology doctoral students, and doctoral students from across the university with instructor permission.

-Dr. Nuttall’s course offerings for the next year are SEM and LSEM in spring 2018, SEM in fall 2018, and LSEM in spring 2019.
-If you are a doctoral student interested in enrolling in Dr. Nuttall’s courses, note that courses are popular and fill up quickly; please be sure to register as soon as possible once registration opens.
-Both SEM and LSEM culminate in a course project of producing a publication-quality manuscript; therefore, students interested in taking these courses should enter class with data appropriate for such analyses.
+Dr. Nuttall’s course offerings are SEM (HDFS 961) during fall term and LSEM (HDFS 962) during spring term.
 Students interested in taking LSEM should note that SEM is a prerequisite for LSEM because applying SEM to the special case of longitudinal data requires a basic knowledge of SEM.
-This prerequisite can be filled by taking Dr. Nuttall’s SEM course or an equivalent course.
+This prerequisite can be filled by taking Dr. Nuttall’s SEM course (HDFS 961) or an equivalent course.
+Please note that Dr. Nuttall’s courses are popular and fill up quickly; you are encouraged to register as soon as registration opens.
+Both SEM and LSEM culminate in a course project of producing a publication-quality manuscript; therefore, students are expected to enter class with data appropriate for such analyses.
 Please contact Dr. Nuttall if you have any questions about these courses or about the course project assignment.

 Under Dr. Nuttall’s mentorship, past students have been successful in publishing their course projects in top journals.
 Recent student publications:

 Kobayaski, J. E., Bernard, N. K., Nuttall, A. K., Levendosky, A. A., Bogat, G. A., Lonstein, J. S. (2021).
 Intimate partner violence and positive parenting across early childhood: A comparison of self-reported and observed parenting behavior.
 Journal of Family Psychology, 35(6), 745-755.